-2. Invasive Physical Examinations

-- a.
-The term "invasive physical examination" means: - i. any medical examination that involves the exposure of private body parts; or - ii. any act during such examination that includes incision, insertion, or injection into the body; and - iii. does not include a hearing, vision, or scoliosis screening. - b.
-Parents may refuse to allow their student to participate in any nonemergency invasive physical examination or screening that is: - i. required as a condition of attendance; - ii. administered by the school and scheduled by the school in advance; and - iii. not necessary to protect the immediate health and safety of the student, or of other students. - c.
-This policy does not apply to any physical examination or screening that: - i. is permitted or required by an applicable state law, including physical examinations or screenings that are permitted without parental notification; - ii. is administered to a student in accordance with the Individuals with Disabilities Education Act (20 U.S.C.
-1400 et seq.) - iii. is otherwise authorized by Board policy.

-3. Collection of Personal Information from Students for Marketing

-- a.
-The term "personal information" means individually identifiable information Including:

-- i. student's and parent(s)' first and last name;

-- ii. home or other physical address;

-- iii. telephone number; and/or

-- iv. social security number.

-- b.
-No school official or staff member shall administer or distribute to students a survey or other instrument for the purpose of collecting personal information for marketing or for selling that information.

-- c.
-This policy does not apply to the collection, disclosure or use of personal information for the exclusive purpose of providing educational services to students, such as the following:

-- i. post-secondary education recruitment;

-- ii. military recruitment;

-- iii. tests and assessments to provide cognitive, evaluative, diagnostic or achievement information about students; and/or

-- iv. student recognition programs.

-4. Inspection of Instructional Material
+- the body; and - iii. does not include a hearing, vision, or scoliosis screening. - b.
+Parents may refuse to allow their student to participate in any non-emergency, invasive physical examination or screening that is: - i. required as a condition of attendance; - ii. administered by the school and scheduled by the school in advance; and - iii. not necessary to protect the immediate health and safety of the student, or of other students. - c.
+This policy does not apply to any physical examination or screening that: - i. is permitted or required by an applicable state law, including physical examinations or screenings that are permitted without parental notification; - ii. is administered to a student in accordance with the Individuals with Disabilities Education Act (20 U.S.C. §1400 et seq.) - iii. is otherwise authorized by Board policy. - 3.
+Collection of Personal Information from Students for Marketing a.
+The term "personal information" means individually identifiable information including: - i. student's and parent(s)' first and last name; - ii. home or other physical address; - iii. telephone number; and/or iv. social security number. - b.
+No school official or staff member shall administer or distribute to students a survey or other instrument for the purpose of collecting personal information for marketing or for selling that information. - c.
+This policy does not apply to the collection, disclosure or use of personal information for the exclusive purpose of providing educational services to students, such as the following: - i. post-secondary education recruitment; - ii. military recruitment; - iii. tests and assessments to provide cognitive, evaluative, diagnostic or achievement information about students; and/or - iv. student recognition programs. - 4.
+Inspection of Instructional Material - a.

-- a.
 Definition - i.
-The term "instructional materials" means instructional content that is provided to a student regardless of its format, printed or representational materials, audio-visual materials, and materials in electronic or digital formats (such as materials accessible through the Internet).
+The term "instructional materials" means instructional content that is provided to a student regardless of its format, printed or representational materials, audio-visual materials, and materials in electronic or digital formats (such as materials accessible through the Internet). - ii.

-- ii.
 The term does not include academic tests or academic assessments. - b.
 Parents may inspect, upon their request, any instructional material used as part of their child's education curriculum. - c.
 Curriculum inspection requests must be made to the building principal in writing. - d.
 Building principals shall respond to inspection requests within a reasonable amount of time. - 5.
 Notification of Rights and Procedures - a.
-The superintendent shall notify parents of: - i. this policy and its availability upon request from the office of the district; - ii. how to opt their child out of participation in activities as provided for in this policy; - iii. the approximate dates during the school year when a survey requesting personal information is scheduled or expected to be scheduled; and - iv. how to request access to any survey or other material described in this policy. - b.
+The superintendent shall notify parents of: - i. this policy and its availability upon request from the office of the district; - ii. how to opt their child out of participation in activities as provided for in this policy; - iii. the approximate dates during the school year when a survey requesting personal information is scheduled or expected to be scheduled; and

+- iv. how to request access to any survey or other material described in this policy. - b.
 This notification shall be given to parents as least annually, at the beginning of the school year and within a reasonable period after any substantive change in this policy.